-We fill these shortbread cookies with strawberry flavored jam, but you can use any of jam flavor you desire.
+Thumbprint cookies are versatile and can be made with a variety of flavors and fillings.
+We fill our shortbread cookies with strawberry flavored jam, but you can use any of jam flavor you desire.
 Strawberry is just one of our favorites because it looks and tastes incredible.
 Do not underestimate the deliciousness of this simple cookie recipe, give it a try today and see just what we mean!

 Strawberry Jelly Shortbread Cookie Ingredients

-Butter: You will need 1 cup of room temperature butter, this is two sticks, to create a nice rich tasting cookie.
+Butter: You will need 1 cup (2 sticks) of butter, room temperature, to create a nice rich tasting cookie.

 Sugar: Using ⅔ cups of granulated sugar will help to make the cookies sweet and chewy.

-Eggs: To bind the cookies together and add a little richness, add 2 egg yolks.
+Eggs: To bind the ingredients together, add in 2 egg yolks only.

-Vanilla extract: Adding 1 teaspoon of vanilla extract will flavor the cookies well.
+Vanilla extract: Adding 1 teaspoon of vanilla extract will enhance the wonderful flavor in these cookies.

-Flour: The base of the cookie recipe is 2 cups of all-purpose flour.
+Flour: The structural base of theses cookies is 2 cups of all-purpose flour.

-Salt: You will want to use ½ teaspoon of salt to enhance the flavors in the cookie so that they taste incredible.
+Salt: You will want to use ½ teaspoon of salt to balance the flavors in the cookie so they taste incredible.

-Jam: ⅓ cup of strawberry jam will be the filling in the middle of your cookies.
+Jam: ⅓ cup of strawberry jam will be the filling in the middle of the cookies.

 How to make Strawberry Thumbprint Cookies

-Preheat your oven to 375 degrees F. Then, line a baking sheet with parchment paper and set aside.
+To start, preheat the oven to 375 degrees F. Then, line two baking sheets with parchment paper or silicon mats and set them aside.

-In a large mixing bowl, cream together the butter and sugar on medium-high speed with an electric mixer until light and fluffy.
+In a large mixing bowl, cream the butter and sugar with an electric mixer, on medium-high speed, until the mixture is light and fluffy.
 This should take about 2-3 minutes.

 Then, add in and beat the egg yolks and the vanilla extract.